ComposableFi/cosmos-sdk/ROADMAP.md

 ### Research

 * Stateless clients
-    * research how stateless clients could evolve in cosmos
+    * research how stateless clients could evolve in the cosmos